Tarabai: Conflict with Shahu

-Conflict with Balaji Baji Rao
+Conflict with Peshwa Balaji Baji Rao

-In 1740s, during the last years of Shahu's life, Tarabai presented to the heirless Shahu I a young man, who she claimed was her grandson, and thus, a direct descendant of Shivaji.
+In the 1740s, during the last years of Shahu's life, Tarabai presented to the heirless Shahu I, a young man who she claimed was her grandson, and thus, a direct descendant of Shivaji.
 She claimed that Rajaram had been concealed after his birth for his protection and had been raised by the wife of a soldier.
 Shahu, who did not have a son of his own, adopted the young man who later succeeded him as Rajaram II (also known as Ramaraja).

-After Shahu's death in 1749, Rajaram II succeeded him as the Chhatrapati.
+After Shahu died in 1749, Rajaram II succeeded him as the Chhatrapati.
 When Balaji Baji Rao left for the Mughal frontier, Tarabai urged Rajaram II to remove him from the post of Peshwa.
 When Rajaram refused, she imprisoned him in a dungeon at Satara, on 24 November 1750.
 She also claimed that he was an impostor and she had falsely presented him as her grandson to Shahu.

 In early October 1750, Tarabai had met Umabai Dabhade, who also held a grudge against the Peshwa.
 Umabai dispatched 15,000 troops led by Damaji Rao Gaekwad in support of Tarabai.
 Gaekwad defeated a 20,000-strong force led by the Peshwa loyalist Trimbakrao Purandare at Nimb, a small town north of Satara.
 He then marched to Satara, where he was received by Tarabai.
 However, Trimbakrao re-formed his army and on 15 March, attacked Gaekwad's army, which was encamped on the banks of Venna River.
 Gaekwad was defeated in this battle and forced to retreat with heavy losses.

 Meanwhile, Balaji Baji Rao returned from the Mughal frontier, reaching Satara on 24 April.
 He stormed the Yavateshwar garrison in Satara, defeating Tarabai's forces.
 He surrounded the Satara fort and asked Tarabai to release Rajaram II, whose physical and mental condition had deteriorated considerably.
-Tarabai refused and Balaji Baji Rao left for Pune since a siege of the well-provisioned and strong Satara fort would not be easy.
+Tarabai refused and Balaji Baji Rao left for Pune, since a siege of the well-provisioned and strong Satara fort would not be easy.
 Meanwhile, Damaji Gaekwad, Umabai Dabhade and their relatives were arrested by the Peshwa's men.

 A section of Tarabai's troops in the Satara garrison unsuccessfully rebelled against her.
-She beheaded the rebel leader Anandrao Jadhav.
+She beheaded the rebel leader, Anandrao Jadhav.
 However, she realized that she would not be able to fight Balaji Baji Rao, and agreed to meet him in Pune for a peace agreement.
 Janoji Bhonsle, also a rival of Balaji Baji Rao, was in the neighbourhood of Pune with a strong army and agreed to protect her against any harm.
 In Pune, Balaji Baji Rao treated her respectfully and after some reluctance, Tarabai accepted Balaji Baji Rao's superiority.
 She agreed to dismiss her lieutenant Baburao Jadhav, whom Balaji Baji Rao disliked.
 In return, the Balaji Baji Rao forgave her.
 On 14 September 1752, the two took oaths at Khandoba temple in Jejuri, promising mutual peace.
 At this oath ceremony, Tarabai also swore that Rajaram II was not her grandson.
 Nevertheless, Balaji Baji Rao retained Rajaram II as the titular Chhatrapati and a powerless figurehead.